UP COLLEGE OF LAW

 The public interest law internship program is offered as an elective subject open to sophomore and junior law students.
 It consists of classroom and internship components.
 The course seeks to introduce the students to the various theories, methodologies, issues, and skills of public interest legal practice.
 Upon completion of the classroom component, the students are given actual work experience in public interest law offices such as the Office of the Solicitor General and Office of the Government Corporate Counsel.

 OFFICE OF LEGAL AID (OLA)

 The Office of Legal Aid administers the clinical education program of the College.
 It provides free legal assistance to indigent litigants, and takes on public interest cases.
 Senior year law students are required to put in 126 hours of practicum handling cases in which they interview clients, draft pleadings and briefs, and appear in court under a Supervising Lawyer.
 The Office is headed by a Director who is a regular (full-time) member of the Law Faculty.

 ELECTRONIC LAW SCHOOL

-The UP College of Law has been developing its ‘electronic law school’ infrastructure for both classroom needs and administrative services.
+The UP Law Complex is currently developing and implementing its electronic law school infrastructure for both classroom needs and administrative services.
 It facilitates the exchange of data, information, and analysis between professors and students; and between other Colleges and the University administration.